BLANK-TH/TSonitor/docs/source/usage.rst

 If an account has a ``~`` infront of the account age, that means that the account is private and the age was guessed.

+.. attention:: There may be a couple issues associated with status parsing.

+    If the status doesn't get detected, try run the ``status`` command again, this is because if it happens to be outputted as a output.log clear happens, it doesn't get detected.

+    Sometimes, if the server is too full, the footer (``#end``) doesn't get outputted.
+This causes the program to freak out and recover by cancelling parsing and flushing logs.
+If this happens, you can print the footer yourself by entering ``echo #end`` in console quickly after issuing ``status``.
+This tricks the program into thinking the status finished successfully.
+(You may get 1 or two invalid lines but that's fine).

 How to edit Settings
 ------------------------